LuckyJimJD/LuckyJimJD.github.io/presentations/LOtraining.md

 ## Confidentiality of LO Material

-- Treat all information obtained while serving as a LO is confidential
+- Treat all information obtained while serving as a legal observer as confidential
 - Information may be protected as attorney work-product
 	- Material created or compiled by an attorney or someone working for them in anticipation of or preparation for legal representation
 	- Often (but not always) there will be an attorney (usually not on site) designated for this purpose